Hakimbek/my-git-notes/Inspecting_Changes/Diff/README.md

 The usual use of git diff command that we can track the changes that have not been staged.

-Suppose we have edited the newfile1.txt file.
+Suppose we have edited the *newfile.txt* file.
 Now, we want to track what changes are not staged yet.
 Then we can do so from the git diff command.

 ## Scenerio2: Track the changes that have staged but not committed: